geekswagg/univention-corporate-server/doc/changelog/index.rst

 * Adapted code to API changes in the new Python :program:`apt` library (:uv:bug:`56598`).

+* The Docker daemon is configured to log to :program:`journald` by default now, not in per-container JSON log files. :program:`journald` can be queried to get the logs for one app (:uv:bug:`56058`, :uv:bug:`56131`).

 * The App Center now avoids assigning a subnet to an app that conflicts with other networks already created in docker (:uv:bug:`57210`).